Massachusetts Real Estate- Merrimack Valley

 Carbon monoxide (CO) is a gas that is created from fossil fuels burning.
 A gas or oil furnace, a wood stove or fireplace, a running car engine, etc…. are all examples of equipment that can produce CO.

 When you use the equipment properly and it is functioning correctly it is will not produce dangerous levels of CO in a home.
-Carbon monoxide gas, like radon gas in a home, is it is undetectable to the human senses.
+Carbon monoxide gas, like radon gas, is undetectable to the human senses

 If the equipment is malfunctioning or being used improperly it could produce dangerously high levels of Carbon Monoxide.
 CO poisoning can cause death very quickly.